imos64/docker-kubernetes-course/50_role_binding/Readme.md

 # no

 kubectl get pods --namespace my-namespace --as user3
-# Error from server (Forbidden): pods is forbidden: User "user3" cannot list resource "pods" in API group "" in the namespace "my-namespace" Error from server (Forbidden): pods is forbidden: User "user3" cannot list resource "pods" in API group "" in the namespace "default"
+# Error from server (Forbidden): pods is forbidden: User "user3" cannot list resource "pods" in API group "" in the namespace "my-namespace"
 ```

 Verify with not allowed resource